affmates/postback/README.md

 #### Version: 1.0

 This package provides a
 simple API to connect with affmates server.
-To learn all about it please check all document and demo files included
+To learn all about it please check  document and demo files included

 Here are a few short examples of what you can do:
 ### 1. Authentication